Planting Basics: Make Basic Potting Soil

 Peat has been one of the favorite soil additives for many years.
 Peat Moss capable of absorbing 10-20 times its weight in water.
 Along with beneficial bacteria, it contains a natural fungicide that is a barrier to several troubling fungi including damping off, which is the bane of a seed-starters existence.
 For this reason, using peat in special seed-starting soil is optimal.

 One of the favorite places for gardeners to use it in is potting soil.
 It’s a natural product that’s harvested from ancient cold-climate peat bogs in Canada, Europe and parts of the United States.
 Unfortunately, these bogs are being destroyed with all the harvesting or mining of the peat.
 This causes permanent and destructive changes in the eco-system including the loss of habitat for creatures whose lives depend on these peat bogs.

 The use of peat (at least to excess) is no longer considered an environmentally sound practice.
 It’s treated as a non-renewable resource because although it is technically renewable, peat moss takes about 1,000 years for a bog to grow 1 yard of peat.
 This makes it un-renewable in a lifetime or even a grandchild’s lifetime.

 There are a couple of effective alternatives to using peat in our potting mixes.

 Rice Hulls – Rice hulls are a good alternative to peat as they lighten the soil, absorb water well, and offer good drainage.
-Before rice grains are converted (parboiled) or polished, they are dried and the hulled.
+Before rice grains are converted (parboiled) or polished, they are dried and then hulled.
 Hulls that would otherwise be tossed out, can be used as a soil-less medium just like coir or peat.
-They’re very thin, and nearly weightless.
+They’re very thin and nearly weightless.